Jacobabad

 The city is one of the hottest places on earth, with summer temperatures regularly rising to a mean temperature of 37 C. In particular, compounded by the humidity and climate change, Jacobabad has several times exceeded a wet-bulb temperature of 35 C, above which the human body cannot sufficiently cool itself.
-Jacobabad has been cited as one of the world's most vulnerable places to global warming, and one where the difference between 1.5°C and 2°C can be the difference between life and death.
+Jacobabad has been cited as one of the world's most vulnerable places to global warming, and one where the difference between 1.5 °C and 2 °C can be the difference between life and death.

 Etymology

 The city is named after Brigadier-General John Jacob CB (1812–1858), an officer of the British East India Company who ruled this region during the last decade of his life.
 He is also known for the cavalry regiment called 36th Jacob's Horse.
-Jacobs was a graduate of Addiscombe Military Seminary.
+Jacob was a graduate of Addiscombe Military Seminary.
 He was commissioned into the Bombay Artillery (Bombay Army) on his 16th birthday, and subsequently sailed for India in January 1828, never to set foot in England again.
 According to travel writer Salman Rashid, it was local residents "who took to calling the new settlement ‘Jekumbad’", later renamed to Jacobabad by the British rulers.
 The scale of progress and prosperity Jacob's works brought to the region can be appreciated by comparing those regions' relative prosperity at the time, compared to areas which were not under his administrative jurisdiction.

 History

 In 1847 Jacob was placed in political charge of the frontier and established his headquarters at the village of Khangurh (or Khanger).
 He started building infrastructure for the town around the village.
 Being an architect and an engineer himself, he designed and then executed the plans of laying a wide road network around the town that measured a good 600 miles (965 km).
 In that he resolved the problem of unavailability of potable water for the residents by excavating a tank that contained water brought from Indus through a canal.
 His biggest and most important feat was the excavation of Begaree Canal, originating from Guddu barrage on river Indus, going round the district irrigating thousands of acres of land previously uncultivated, thereby providing means of living to thousands of people.

-After the British Raj, the city was ruled by a Sardar, Taj Dero Khan Odho.
+After the British Raj, the city was ruled by a Sardar, Azad Khan Jakhrani.

+This city is mostly populated by Baloch tribes.

 In November 2010, then Prime Minister Yousaf Raza Gillani announced that University of Information Technology would be established in Jacobabad.

+Demographics

+Population

+According to 2023 census, Jacobabad had a population of 219,315.